High Oil Pressure – Main Causes and Treatment

 As mentioned previously, one of the main reasons behind high oil pressure is the restriction of the flow of oil.
 This may be due to a blockage, which is a serious concern.
 This usually results from a buildup of sludge or a carbon deposit somewhere along the oil passage.

-Removing a blockage is time-consuming, which makes it rather costly.
-It requires specific tools and in-depth knowledge of how to dismantle the system.
+Removing a blockage is time-consuming, which makes it rather expensive.
+It requires specific tools and comprehensive knowledge of how to dismantle the system.
 The process involves cleaning the lubrication system, including the cooling jets, passage lines, orifice dowels, hoses, plugs, and any auxiliary components.

 Your best bet is to hire a professional for this service, though oil system flushing products do exist, ranging from about $30 to $60.